 Today the YMCA is unrecognizable as it has fallen into a sad state of disrepair.
 Broken windows, missing doors, graffiti everywhere, overgrown trees and grass.
 The building is also known to contain asbestos.

-Opened in 1881 as the main offices for the Schaefer-Meyer Brewing Company, the Merchants Ice Tower in the Smoketown neighborhood of Louisville, KY, was once the biggest brewery in the southern USA.
+Opened in 1881 as the main office for the Schaefer-Meyer Brewing Company, the Merchants Ice Tower in the Smoketown neighborhood of Louisville, KY, was once the biggest brewery in the southern USA.

 The Merchants Ice Towner is a two million-square-foot, 13 stories, reinforced concrete tower that had a grand cost of $1,000,000.
 It produced more than 50,000 barrels of beer during its peak production years.